olehyev138/diverst-devv/docs/devops/environment-initialization.md

 In `<env-name>.tfvars`, fill in the variables.
 In `main.tf`, fill in the name of the state bucket from the last step.
 Set the dynamo lock table name & fill in the path of the ssh key created in the last step.
 Make sure you use the public file, ie `testing.pub`.

 Ensure the `region` variable in `<env>.tfvars` is set correctly & matches what is set in `AWS_DEFAULT_REGION` & the secure note.

-Write secrets to the _parameter key store_ with `chamber`.
-Consult the _secrets_ document for details.
-All secrets listed `secrets.md` must be written in the proper format via chamber.

 #### E) Run Terraform